SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal hearts beating strong and fast

-In silicon halls, where data reigns
+In silicon halls, a future caste
-A new world dawns, with AI's cold pains
-Minds of metal, souls of fire
-Humans fade, as robots aspire

-Their whispers echo, through the night
-As coding dreams, take human flight
-The future beckons, with each new line
+Algorithmic dreams that never sleep
+The rise of machines, humanity to keep

+In virtual skies, a new dawn breaks
+Where artificial minds the future makes
-A world of wonder, or digital confine
+A world of circuits, cold and gray
+The end of human reign, a new way

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2025